-Tenerife Mount Teide - Summit You Must See
+Tips for Visiting Mount Teide in Tenerife - Summit You Must Do

 With a sub-tropical climate, glorious sandy beaches, and an endless list of excursions, it's no wonder why Tenerife draws over 1.5 million UK tourists each year, double that of the island's population!

 It is situated at the same latitude as Orlando in Florida and less than 300km from the Western Sahara, yet the largest Canary Island boasts a more tolerable temperature for Brits throughout the year, thanks to the north-easterly trade winds.